thunderbird/webext-docs/mailTabs.rst

          :name: [``displayedFolder``]
          :type: (:ref:`folders.MailFolder`)

          Sets the folder displayed in the tab.
-The extension must have an accounts permission to do this.
+The extension must have the :permission:`accountsRead` permission to do this.

       .. api-member::